Even though you can’t see these particles, they could be negatively affecting your health.

 - Install a whole-house air cleaner: Add an air cleaning system, can help remove airborne particles and allergens too small for your nose and mouth to filter naturally.

-How do whole-home air cleaners work?
+How do whole-home air cleaners work to improve indoor air quality?

 First, the pre-filter traps the large particles that the air in your home circulates through your heating or cooling system.